 But she has little time for how fashion is evolving.
 "I hate all those strapless dresses on the red carpet.
 It's not nice, it's not right, they might as well stand there naked!
 I want to look elegant."

 Daphne thinks the key to a good later life is to get out and about and do things and she loves seeing friends, visiting stately homes and does all her own gardening at her Hertfordshire home.
 She loves painting too but she looked so striking that her drawing class kept asking her to be the model - and she finally capitulated!

 10 top tips for ageing well

 Here she shares some of the secrets to that ageless beauty

 1) Age naturally

 I've never had botox or cosmetic surgery, why should I?
-It's so expensive and afterwards you can't move your face and I like making faces!
+It's so expensive and afterwards you can't move your face.
+I like making faces!